Remarks by FDA Deputy Commissioner at the IAFP

 Read the speech FDA Deputy Commissioner here.

 Furthermore, according to Frank Yiannas, the global food system is enormous in scope and scale.
-Also, a variety of additional constraints, such as shortages, supply chain bottlenecks, the impacts of climate change, regional conflicts, and even inflationary headwinds are harming the global food system.
+Also, a variety of additional constraints, such as labor shortages, supply chain bottlenecks, the impacts of , regional conflicts, and even inflationary headwinds are harming the global food system.

 A New Era Has Begun

 Nevertheless, obstacles give rise to opportunities.
-They shape a vision of what the future could be and lead to innovations in .
-The commissioner invites people to envision a future, with access to all the knowledge required on food and its at the speed of thought.
-Furthermore, a future where the global is so transparent and -rich that can allow an easy trace of a food's path to its origin in seconds rather than days.
+They shape a vision of what the future could be and lead to innovations in technology.
+The commissioner invites people to envision a future, with access to all the knowledge required on food and its production at the speed of thought.
+Furthermore, a future where the global food chain is so transparent and data-rich that can allow an easy trace of a food’s path to its origin in seconds rather than days.
 Additionally, imagine the ability to pinpoint exactly how the food was created and handled at every stage of the process along with the effects of any interruptions related to that food and its safety and availability.

 Changing Food System